Our Selection

 Native vs. Non-native . . .
 Species, Hybrid, Cultivar

 Native species plants are the best for supporting wildlife largely because they support native herbivorous insects, the unsuspected top herbivores (not deer or woodchucks) of our local ecological habitats.
 The focus tends to be on nectar as the greatest attribute of native plants, which is certainly important, though non-natives can provide nectar as well.
-Asclepias syrica, one of our native milkweeds, is not only important to Monarch butterflies due to its nectar but even more so because it is the only genus that provides forage for Monarch butterfly larvae.
+Asclepias syrica, one of our native milkweeds, is not only important to Monarch butterflies due to its nectar but also because it is the only genus that provides forage for Monarch butterfly larvae.
 This is an important aspect of insect-plant relationships: host-plant and larvae have co-evolved, and some like the Monarch are specialists that are completely dependent on a plant for their caterpillar forage.
 With this in mind, one must understand that supporting our native wildlife through gardening means letting native herbivorous insects feed on the plants in our gardens.
 Thus, we must learn to embrace or at least tolerate bug-eaten foliage.
 Luckily, naturalistic planting design with its relative lack of formality, is most accommodating to this occurrence.
-Many plants are introduced into cultivation not only for their greater beauty but because they are better behaved, and these altogether comprise the many hybrids and cultivars of the ornamental horticultural trade.
+Many plants are introduced into cultivation not only for their greater beauty but because they are better behaved, along with the ability to survive in cultivation, which often means in a pot.
+These altogether comprise the many hybrids and cultivars of the ornamental horticultural trade.
 These plants may be less likely to survive in the wild (which may be a benefit from an invasive standpoint), but they can be much more useful in the garden.

 Quick-Links